The Hits (radio station): Christchurch 97.7 FM

-From 29 May 2017, the station began a relay station in Kaikōura on 91.5FM.
+From 29 May 2017, the station began a relay station in Kaikōura on 91.5 FM.

-Local programming: Connor Kito presents a local 9 am to 3 pm show for Christchurch.
+Local programming: George Smith presents a local 10 am to 3 pm show for Christchurch.

-Ashburton 89.3FM
+Ashburton 89.3 FM

 Originally known as 3ZE on 873 AM, this station was part of the Classic Hits Community Radio Network.
-The station began broadcasting on 92.5FM in 2001 and became known as Classic Hits 92.5 ZEFM.
-Additional frequencies on 89.3FM and 96.5FM were later added.
+The station began broadcasting on 92.5 FM in 2001 and became known as Classic Hits 92.5 ZEFM.
+Additional frequencies on 89.3 FM and 96.5 FM were later added.

 When the station was rebranded The Hits, previous breakfast announcer Phil Hooper was shifted to the 9 am–3 pm slot.
-However, due to listener dissatisfaction with the changes, The Hits' parent company, The Radio Network, opted to launch the Gore based Hokonui brand into Ashburton on the 92.5FM frequency.
+However, due to listener dissatisfaction with the changes, The Hits' parent company, The Radio Network, opted to launch the Gore based Hokonui brand into Ashburton on the 92.5 FM frequency.
 At the same time The Hits local announcer Phil Hooper was moved to Hokonui to present a local breakfast for an Ashburton audience with all other programming on Hokonui originating from Southland or Dunedin.
-The Hits continued to broadcast in Ashburton on 89.3FM but now with complete network programming.
-The Hits 96.5FM frequency was also reassigned to Radio Hauraki in 2014.
+The Hits continued to broadcast in Ashburton on 89.3 FM but now with complete network programming.
+The Hits 96.5 FM frequency was also reassigned to Radio Hauraki in 2014.

 Between 2017 and 2020 The Hits Ashburton received its breakfast show from the Christchurch station, today Ashburton takes the networked breakfast.
 Despite having no local shows, the station still has an office in Somerset House, Ashburton.